Make-School-Courses/FEW-1.1-Web-Foundations/11-JavaScript-and-the-DOM/README.md

 They can be used to define state in a declarative way.

 The idea is to assign a class name to the DOM in a way that declares clearly what the state of the application is.

+Adding a class name describes the state an element should present without actually describing the appearance.
+This is great for separation of concerns.

+Important!
+Styles can be applied based on the structure of the DOM.
+This means a style can be applied to an element where the **anscestor** has a matching description.

 - Adding a class to the body tag
   - The body is the root element for everything else on the page.
 Adding a class name here acts as an over arching control.